galaxyproject/training-material/topics/imaging/tutorials/object-tracking-using-cell-profiler/tutorial.md

 >    - Metadata is needed to tell CellProfiler what a temporal sequence of images is and what the order of images is in the sequence.
 >    - CellProfiler is designed to work primarily with grayscale images.
 Since we don't need the colour information, we convert colour images to grayscale type.
 >    - Segmentation means identifying the nuclei in each image.
 In CellProfiler this is done by thresholding the intensity level in each image.
->    - We often perform tracking because we're interested in quantifying how some properties of the objects evolve over time.
+>    - We usually perform tracking because we're interested in quantifying how some properties of the objects evolve over time.
+Also, sometimes we may want to do tracking by matching objects based on some property of the object (e.g. a shape measurement).
 Therefore for each segmented object we compute some features, i.e. numerical descriptors of some properties of the object.
 >    - Tracking will provide the information required to allow downstream data analysis tools to link the features into a multidimensional time series
 >
 >